-Petya is a ransomware strain that infects Microsoft Windows-based computers.
-Like other forms of ransomware, Petya encrypts data on infected systems.
+Petya is a family of encrypting malware that infects Microsoft Windows-based computers.
+Petya infects the master boot record to execute a payload that encrypts data on infected a hard drives' systems.
 The data is unlocked only after the victim provides the encryption key, usually after paying the attacker a ransom for it.

 Though first discovered in 2016, Petya began making news in 2017 when a new variant was used in a massive cyberattack against Ukrainian targets.
 It quickly spread worldwide, crippling businesses and causing more than $10 billion in damages.

 The new variant, also dubbed “NotPetya” because of key differences with the original, spread using an exploit known as EternalBlue.
 The exploit was developed by—and later stolen from—the U.S. National Security Agency (NSA).
 Once on a compromised system, EternalBlue exploits a flaw in Windows networking protocols to silently spread across networks.
 Unlike most malware, NotPetya infected new systems without the user doing anything.
 That behavior made NotPetya more like a “ransomworm” than a traditional virus.

 NotPetya was narrowly targeted, though quickly grew into a wider threat.
 And despite displaying the usual signs of a ransomware attack—such as the ransomware demand—wasn’t designed to actually collect any money.
 Those traits led researchers to conclude that the virus was a state-sponsored destructive attack, not an act of cybercrime.

 According to the Ukrainian police, the NotPetya attack started by subverting the update function of that government’s accounting software.
 A second wave of attacks spread through malware-laden phishing emails.